 Michael Katchen began Wealthsimple with a dream of offering Canadians the ability to invest in their future in a safe, efficient, and low-cost way.
 It began as a Toronto start-up and is now a well-known online financial service company.

 Wealthsimple has built a brand trusted by many around the world.
-They have a team of extremely talented engineers, investment managers, and financial experts.
+They have a team of highly talented engineers, investment managers, and financial experts.
 The company has over 175,000 users worldwide, and they have more than $5 billion in assets.
-Wealthsimple is the largest Robo-advisor in Canada for good reason.
+Wealthsimple is the largest Robo-advisor in Canada for a good reason.

 As already seen, Wealthsimple offers investors multiple options to begin investing with low to no fees.
 Using their investing platform gives users trading abilities with no commission fees.
 Using their Robo-advisor gives users customized portfolios with minimal fees.
 They also offer free account transfers.